cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-size.md

 <!-- Pulls info from the layouts/shortcodes/<name>.html file -->
 {{% asset-categories %}}

-We also support tests that span multiple categories, including:
+We also support tests that span categories, including:

 - Web + API
 - Web + External Network